pmbmc/ifdocs/docs/quickstart.md

 ### Installation Details

-Download the Azure Data Factory job from http://github.com/adfai
+Download the Azure Data Factory job from http://github.com/adfaijob

-There are 2 methods for deployment
+There are 2 methods for deploying the jobtype

 1.)
 Using the Application Integrator UI
 2.)
 Using the Control-M Automation

 ### Building your ADF job in Control-M Automation API